rix7kz/c---dsa/README.md

 ## ✨ Overview

-- This repository contains the all the codes which i have durting my DSA learning from the **PW Skills - Decode DSA with C++ 2.0** course.
+- This repository contains the all the codes which i have done during my DSA learning from the **PW Skills - Decode DSA with C++ 2.0** course.